Amst64/SheepAndWolf-game/README.md

 - Put the SDL libraries on SEYADOUMOUGAMMADOU_Askar_projet_final directory
 - Compile, you can compile with cmake
 - Copy the media folder on the directory where there is the build
-- Execute the build with three arguments (respectively number of sheep, number of wolf, the time of the game in second) exemple : .\SDL_final 5 2 10 , in this case the game launch   with 5 sheeps, 2 wolve and the game last 10 seconds.
+- Execute the build with three arguments (respectively number of sheep, number of wolf, the time of the game in second) exemple : .\SDL_final 5 2 10 , in this case the game launch   with 5 sheeps, 2 wolves and the game last 10 seconds.

 How to play :
 - You are the shepherd and you can move with the arrow keys (you must hold the key)
-- You have to protect the sheeps from the wolve
+- You have to protect the sheeps from the wolves
-- The wolve are scared of the shepherd dog
+- The wolves are scared of the shepherd dog
 - The shepherd dog circle around the shepherd
 - The sheeps can give birth to another sheep if a male sheep and a female sheep meet